 I’m a trained historian, communicator, educator, and consultant who uses beer’s past to connect to its present.
 Born and educated in the Midwest, my wife and I now live near Seattle, Washington.
-When I’m not investigating beer history and raising Joey and Zoe, my two children, I’m working with breweries, nonprofits, other experts, and publishers to share my insights as widely as possible.
+When I’m not investigating beer history and raising Joey and Zoe, our two children, I’m working with breweries, nonprofits, other experts, and publishers to share my insights as widely as possible.

 History is meant to do more than fill up bookshelves, and the proverbial pint glass offers not only an engaging perspective of the past but also an accessible way to bring it to just about anyone.
 Breweries, museums, educators, and others can use beer’s distinct historic role to tell the stories that matter to them most—even stories that may not directly be about beer at all.